jessemiller/HamlPy/readme.md

     pip install -r requirements/base.txt
     pip install -r requirements/tests.txt

 Please write tests for any new features and always ensure the current tests pass.
-If you have both Python 2 and 3 installed, you can run the tests in both versions using Tox:

-    pip install tox
-    tox

-To simply run the tests with your current Python version, use:
+To run the tests, use:

     py.test hamlpy

 To run the performance test, use: